windytan/redsea/README.md

 ### Live decoding with rtl_fm

-There's a convenience shell script called `rtl-rx.sh` that can be modified to include additional arguments to redsea.
+There's a convenience shell script called `rtl-rx.sh`:

 ```
 ./rtl-rx.sh -f 87.9M
 ```

-The `-f` parameter sets the station frequency.
-Note that `rtl_fm` will tune a bit off; this is expected behavior.
+Command line options, such as `-f` for frequency, are passed on to `rtl_fm`.
+(Note that `rtl_fm` will tune a bit off; this is expected behavior.)
+The script can be modified to include additional parameters to redsea.

 ### Decoding a pre-recorded signal with SoX